nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Hotkeys with UiEvents

-UiEvents is an abstraction of keyboard events that can trigger changes in user interface or perform some action.
+UiEvents is an abstraction of keyboard events that can trigger changes in the user interface or perform some action.
 These keyboard events are handled by UiEvent handlers that are bundled together within the `UiEventManager` class.

 <div markdown="span" class="alert alert-info">